SANIUL-blackdragon/SHADOW-AI/docs/md/FOR-NOW.md

 SHADOW AI (Strategic Heuristic AI for Data-Driven Order Writing) is an advanced trading system designed to generate predictive trade signals by integrating price data and news sentiment.
 For the hackathon, the MVP will focus on a subset of its full capabilities to ensure feasibility within the 10-day timeline.
 Submodules Included in MVP

 S.C.A.L.E.
-(Signal Capture & Live Extraction): Captures live price data (e.g., BTC/USD) from TradingView.
+(Signal Capture & Live Extraction): Captures live price data (e.g., BTC/USD) from binance api.
 G.R.I.M.
 (Grounded Repository for Indexed Market-data): Stores and manages historical price data.
 F.L.A.R.E.
 (Filtered Linguistic Analysis & Reaction Engine): Analyzes news text to produce sentiment scores.
 But use a lite model of S.P.E.C.T.R.E. for F.L.A.R.E. to work.
 P.H.A.N.T.O.M.
 (Predictive Heuristic AI for Navigating Trades & Order Management): Core predictive model generating trade signals.